DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 Now that we understand the blank entry, let’s revisit the actual results.

-Bordeaux appears to be the most visited city, followed by Pau and Paris.
+Bordeaux is the most visited city, followed by Pau and Paris.

 > **But… 🚨 is that really true?**